Last updated 23 June 2023

 ChatGPT or similar are treated as personal communications (Rule 14.214).
 Do not include in your bibliography. |

 At present, there is no official guidance from IEEE on how to cite AI-generated content.
+Based on feedback from staff and students at MQ, Macquarie University Library recommends following the advice for software.

 Example Prompt and response using ChatGPT |